gtank/niwl/README.md

 ## References

 * Danezis, George, and Len Sassaman.
 "Heartbeat traffic to counter (n-1) attacks: red-green-black mixes."
 Proceedings of the 2003 ACM workshop on Privacy in the electronic society.
 2003.

+* Sampigethaya, Krishna, and Radha Poovendran.
+"A survey on mix networks and their secure applications."
+Proceedings of the IEEE 94.12 (2006): 2142-2181.